TypeStrong/grunt-ts/README.md

 });
 ```

-#####Why would you use amdloader instead of import statements
+#####Advantage of using amdloader option
 The following combination of circumstances are why you would use it instead of Compiler supported AMD.

-You want to use RequireJS since you prefer to debug "js" files instead of "ts" files (=> amd).
-But:
+* You want to use RequireJS since you prefer to debug "js" files instead of "ts" files.
+This is useful in some cases and the most common way is using AMD
-* File order doesn't matter (e.g. dependency injection is handled at runtime e.t.
-AngularJS)
+* However, File order doesn't matter to you, even when you have inter file depenendency (e.g. AngularJS runtime Dependency injection)

-* You want inter file Type Information without using `import` statements.
+In such a case you can either create a `loader.js` manually or have grunt create it for you.

-If you use `export class Foo{}` at the root level of your file the only way to use the type information
+**Further Explanation** If you use `export class Foo{}` at the root level of your file the only
+way to use the type information
 of Foo is via an import statement `import foo = require('./potentially/long/path/to/Foo');`
 The ordering implied by this isn't necessary when using a runtime Dependency injection framework like AngularJS.
  Having a loader gives you the js debugging (+ async) advantages
-of RequireJS without the overhead of constantly requesting via `import` to get the TypeScript type inference.
+of RequireJS without the overhead of constantly requesting via `import` to get the TypeScript type inference and
+worrying about file paths when they are not relevant.

+PS: your individual file SourceMaps will continue to work.
+So now you can debug individual "JS" or "TS" files :)

 ###Html 2 TypeScript support